rsyslog/rsyslog/tools/rsgtutil.rst

   default server is used.
 The default server is not necessarily optimal in regard to performance and reliability.

+-h, --help
+  Shows short help for the utility.

+-d, --debug
+  Enables additional debug output useful for developers.

+-a <GT|KSI>, --api <GT|KSI>
+  Specifies the API used by the utility.
+This parameter overwrites the Libary used by this utility.
+It is possible to verify .gtsig signatures with the new Guardtime KSI Libary, but not .ksisig signatures with the old Guardtime Client Libary.
+Available options:
+  GT = Guardtime Client Library
+  KSI = Guardtime KSI Library

 OPERATION MODES
 ===============